The Global SoS Network

 Operations research has, in turn, led to a CASoS Engineering Design Process with a

-Nonetheless, temperature records were broken in the years 2014, 2015 and 2016.
+To the uninitiated, meeting the SDGs on time still looks like an untenable proposition.
+For example, temperature records were broken in the years 2014, 2015 and 2016.
 Furthermore, Dr. James Hansen, who is a Columbia University Adjunt Professor, and was NASA's top climate scientist, has stated that a tipping point was reached in April 2008.
 And although Dr. Hansen has managed to somehow modify his worrisome landmark, in some quarters the jury is still out as to whether the unprecedented continuous increase of global temperature constitutes the first manifestation of catastrophic climate change, or just a fluke.

 Either way, it could be said that were BDP not to be given priority, it is highly likely that the SDGs will run the same luck as the Millennium Development Goals, which offered less than stellar results.
 Considering the stochastic underpinnings of human affairs, the eventual outcome could be the end of the capacity of the ecosphere to sustain human civilization as we know it.